 Open Summer Courses for College Students and Adult Learners

-Each Summer Credit intensive course represents three Pratt undergraduate elective credits.
+Our Summer Credit Intensive courses in Art, Design, and Architecture are designed for the college student or professional adult learner seeking exposure to subject areas in fulfillment of academic or professional objectives.
+Each Summer Credit intensive course represents three Pratt elective credits, at either the undergraduate or graduate level.
 Students interested in transferring these credits to their home institution should contact their home advisor regarding their school’s credit transfer policy.

-For more information, see Summer Credit Intensive Curriculum below.
+For more information on the courses, see the Summer Credit Intensive course descriptions and schedules below.

 *The above dates are for studio courses.
 Lecture courses end one day early — details below.

 35% discount available for domestic, undergraduate courses by the early registration deadlines—Please visit Credit Registration, Deadlines, Tuition and Fees

 · A laptop or desktop computer with a reliable internet connection

 · Access to a webcam or phone camera